robinmenninga/ASUS-PRIME-x570-PRO-Version-Checker-Ruby/README.md

 # ASUS PRIME x570 PRO Version Checker
 A script that checks if you have the latest PRIME x570-PRO bios, audio driver and chipset, made in ruby.
 There's a main script made for Windows 10, a script for Windows 11 and a script for Linux.
-The only difference (currently) between the windows 10 and 11 versions is the chipset driver check.
+The difference between the windows 10 and 11 versions is the chipset driver check and audio driver check.
 The linux version only checks the bios version.

 # Gem dependencies
 - bundler